CT head (an approach)

-The approach taken to interpreting a CT scan of the head is no doubt different depending on the circumstances and the reading clinician, however, most radiologists will go through the same steps.
+The approach taken to interpreting a CT scan of the head is no doubt different depending on the circumstances and the reading clinician, however, most radiologists will go through the same steps, although order may vary.
 What follows is merely a suggested approach to interpreting a CT of the head.

 What follows is merely a suggestion, but one that will ensure that you cover everything.
 Performing the same search patterns every time until it is a habit is a powerful tool for anyone looking at imaging and reduces the chances of forgetting to look at part of the scan.
-This is particularly important when interrupted mid-way through review.
+This is particularly important when interrupted midway through review.

 Start at the vertex.
 Look at the brain matter and gyral pattern.
 Are there any masses, abnormal attenuation or mass effect?